Heath Fillmyer: Lancaster Barnstormers

 On May 3, 2021, Fillmyer signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
-Fillmyer pitched 6.0 innings of 1-run ball with 9 strikeouts in the first game of the season for Lancaster, his only appearance with the club.
+Fillmyer pitched six innings of one-run ball with nine strikeouts in the first game of the season for Lancaster, his only appearance with the club.

 Cleveland Indians

-On May 30, 2021, Fillmyer’s contract was purchased by the Cleveland Indians organization and he was assigned to the Triple-A Columbus Clippers.

-Fillmyer elected free agency on November 7, 2021.
+On May 30, 2021, Fillmyer's contract was purchased by the Cleveland Indians organization and he was assigned to the Triple-A Columbus Clippers.
+In 21 games (16 starts) for Columbus, he posted a 4–7 record and 6.18 ERA with 79 strikeouts in 83.0 innings of work.
+Fillmyer elected free agency following the season on November 7.

 San Diego Padres

-On November 15, Fillmyer signed a minor league contract with the San Diego Padres.
-He elected free agency on November 10, 2022.
+On November 15, 2021, Fillmyer signed a minor league contract with the San Diego Padres organization.
+In 5 games for the Triple–A El Paso Chihuahuas, he struggled a 7.56 ERA with 8 strikeouts in 8 1/3 innings pitched.
+He elected free agency following the season on November 10, 2022.

+Coaching career

+On November 10, 2023, Fillmyer was hired to serve as a pitching and on–field instructor for Centercourt Baseball.